Unreal Engine 4/5 Scripting System

 - Execute this command:

-option because that will force third-party dependencies to update to the latest commit, and that can break things.
+git submodule update --init --recursiveMake sure your Github account is linked to your Epic Games account for UE source access.
+Do not use the--remoteoption because that will force third-party dependencies to update to the latest commit, and that can break things.
 You will need your github account to be linked to an Epic games account to pull the Unreal pseudo code submodule.

 There are several different ways you can build UE4SS.

-Building from cli
+Building from CLI

 The build modes are structured as follows: <Target>__<Config>__<Platform>